mccrowjp/LPIclassify/README.md

 Lineage Probabilty Index (LPI)
 ------------------------------
-See Podell, S and Gaasterland, T (2007).
+For the original description of LPI, see: Podell, S and Gaasterland, T (2007).
 [DarkHorse: A method for genome-wide prediction of horizontal gene transfer](http://genomebiology.com/2007/8/2/R16).
 Genome Biology 8(2):R16

 Calculation of LPI is modified here to include:
 1. Logistic proportion of top BLAST hits